 - All students must take six courses, including two core courses and four elective courses.
 The two core courses must be taken by choosing one from the Introduction to Energy Technology category (A1) and the other one from the Introduction to Climate Change and Geo-environmental Science category (A2), respectively.
-Depending on the student’s interest and background, the four elective courses should be taken with at least one from a different energy category (B1 and B2).
-In case the listed courses are not offered, students need to consult the program director for an alternative course.
+Depending on the student’s interest and background, the four elective courses should be taken from categories B1 and B2, with at least one from a different category (for example: three courses from B1 and one course from B2, or vice versa, or two from each category).
+In case a listed course is not offered, students should consult the program director for an alternative course.
+However, students are encouraged to plan ahead as certain courses are offered only in the spring or fall semester.
 To qualify for the certificate, a minimum grade average of B- in the six program courses, and the independent work or senior thesis is required.
 In some cases, an elective course that fulfills this certificate program requirement can also meet a regular departmental requirement.
 If a student is enrolled in more than one certificate program, there may be no more than three overlapping courses between the Sustainable Energy program and any other program.

 Core Courses (one from each category — A1 and A2)